Anxiety and Family Constellations

 Is anxiety always connected to family trauma?

-No. Anxiety can have many causes, including biological, psychological, environmental, and situational factors.
+No. Anxiety can have many causes, including biological, psychological, environmental, medical, and situational factors.
 Family Constellations simply offers an additional systemic perspective.

 What is generational trauma?